yuanz03/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** Find your data at `[JAR file location]/data/addressbook.json`
+**Tip:** Find your data at `/data/addressbook.json`

 </box>

 ### Editing the data file

-PlayBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+PlayBook data are saved automatically as a JSON file `/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>